Door handles and knobs: latest designs for quick home updates

 Note Design Studio for Haven

 Created for Swedish bathroom specialist Haven, Note Design Studio’s collection of handles and knobs is suitable for any room of the house.
 The minimal, well-considered design is available in a palette of metals that encourages mixing and matching, while maintaining a discreet, sophisticated aesthetic.
 Designed as simple geometries, the elements are ‘additional graphic expressions’ to enhance the look of a cabinet door.
-For the brand, the design duo have also created a series of complementing trays and boxes.
+For the brand, the design duo have also created a series of complementary trays and boxes.

 Nexxa by Zaha Hadid Design for Izé